Windmill Team

 Olivia LaMothe

-Marriage and Family Therapist Intern, MFT-I.
+Marriage & Family Therapist Intern, MFT-I

 After witnessing my own growth and ability to thrive with the help of key people, I knew I wanted to be a therapist and help others thrive too.
 I graduated with a BA in Psychology in 2005, before working in corporate administrative, marketing and development roles.
 In 2012, I returned to school and completed my Master’s in Marriage and Family Therapy.
 I am doing what I was meant to do!